kemiz/IgniteFSDemo/README.md

   - Inspect the client code to see the use of queries
   - Configure the `PAGE_SIZE` field to print more results on screen as part of the test

-## Notes
+## Data Model & SQL Queries
-- Currently as part of the startup and load of the server node, we create caches for Currencies and Sectors.
-This is intended to be used in the next iteration of the example to demonstrate local and distributed joins.
+- Currently as part of the startup and load of the server node, we create caches W6 and Sectors.
+This is intended to demonstrate local and distributed joins.